 They accepted we did not have a crystal ball – although that would be handy!
 They were merely after some kind of methodology to give them a possible indication of how high the gold price could go.

 We pointed them in the direction of a previous article we wrote: “When will you know it’s time to sell gold?”

 This gives a number of indicators to follow to determine when it might be time to sell gold.

 However this article didn’t give an actual method for trying to place a value on gold.

 Rather it is gold that is actually the barometer of the fiat currency being produced.
-So to try and put a price on it is nigh on impossible because it is dependent upon how many more fiat Dollars / Yen / Pounds / Euros / Renminbi the Central Banks of the world create.
+So to try and put a price on gold is nigh on impossible.
+Because it is dependent upon how many more fiat Dollars / Yen / Pounds / Euros / Renminbi the Central Banks of the world create.

 That’s why we like to use measures like the housing to gold ratio to look at house prices.
 As using gold can give a more accurate picture of value rather than using inflated dollars.

 Read more on Warren Buffet and Gold: Why Buffett is (Still) Wrong About Gold – But How He Loves Silver